What is a Chief Marketing Officer (CMO)?

 Qualifications of a Chief Marketing Officer

-One of the basic qualifications for the CMOs= role is a bachelor’s degree in marketing or related fields.
+One of the basic qualifications for the CMO role is a bachelor’s degree in marketing or related fields.
 An MBA in Marketing or Business is also preferred by most companies, if not required.
-They are also required to have at least 10 years experience in marketing, with a preference for professionals who have worked in a similar industry as the recruiting firm.
+They are also required to have several years of experience in marketing, with a preference for professionals who have worked in a similar industry.
 Further, CMOs are required to have held a managerial role, with direct supervision of seven to ten marketing staff.

 The following are other qualifications for being a CMO: